Mimulus Biological Consultants

 Michele Jones - Senior Biologist, R.P.
 Bio., M.Sc.

-Michele Jones has taught BC Inventory procedures throughout the province.
-She instructs at North Island College in Courtenay as well as teaching several field programs through Vancouver Island University and the Natural Resources Training Group.
-She is currently one of two Riparian Areas Regulation Assessment instructors in the province.
-She is also a certified Streamkeepers and Wetlandkeepers instructor, providing support to those programs as well as serving as an instructor at the Wetlands Institute.
-In her spare time, she hikes, camps, and volunteers for several non-profit organizations.
+Michele Jones has been instructing professionals and environmental technicians at all skill levels and ages for over 20 years for government agencies, First Nations, and various educational organizations.
+She has taught BC Inventory procedures throughout the province.
+She instructs at North Island College on Vancouver Island as well as teaching several field programs through Vancouver Island University and the Natural Resources Training Group.
+She has been one of two instructors of the Riparian Areas Regulation Assessment methodology for over ten years.
+She is also a certified Streamkeepers and Wetlandkeepers and Wetlands Institute instructor.

 Julie Micksch - Biologist, B.Sc.